metafizzy/packery/README.md

 With HTML

-Add a `data-masonry` attribute to your element.
+Add a `data-packery` attribute to your element.
 Options can be set in JSON in the value.

 ``` html
 <div class="grid" data-packery='{ "itemSelector": ".grid-item" }'>